Engee documentation

 Details

-• `Analytical' - leakage flow and friction torque are calculated using analytical equations.
+• Analytical — the leakage rate and the friction moment are calculated using analytical equations.

-• Tabulated data - volumetric and mechanical efficiencies - volumetric and mechanical efficiencies are calculated from the user defined parameters Pressure gain vector, dp and Shaft angular velocity vector, w and interpolated from the corresponding two-dimensional tables Volumetric efficiency table, e_v(dp,w) and Mechanical efficiency table, e_m(dp,w).
+• Tabulated data - volumetric and mechanical efficiencies — volumetric and mechanical efficiency are calculated using user-defined parameters Pressure gain vector, dp and Shaft angular velocity vector, w and interpolated based on the corresponding two-dimensional tables Volumetric efficiency table, e_v(dp,w) and Mechanical efficiency table, e_m(dp,w).

-• `Tabulated data - volumetric and mechanical loss' - leakage flow rate and friction torque are calculated from the user defined parameters Pressure gain vector, dp and Shaft angular velocity vector, w and interpolated from the corresponding two-dimensional tables Volumetric loss table, q_loss(dp,w) and Mechanical loss table, torque_loss(dp,w).
+• Tabulated data - volumetric and mechanical loss — leakage flow rate and friction moment are calculated using user-defined parameters Pressure gain vector, dp and Shaft angular velocity vector, w and interpolated based on the corresponding two-dimensional tables Volumetric loss table, q_loss(dp,w) and Mechanical loss table, torque_loss(dp,w).

-• `Input signal - volumetric and mechanical efficiencies' - volumetric and mechanical efficiencies are input as signals to the EV and EM ports respectively.
+• Input signal - volumetric and mechanical efficiencies — Volumetric and mechanical efficiency are transmitted as signals to the EV and EM ports, respectively.

-• Input signal - volumetric and mechanical loss - leakage flow rate and friction torque are input as signals to ports LV and LM respectively.
+• Input signal - volumetric and mechanical loss — the leakage flow rate and the friction moment are sent as signals to the ports LV and LM, respectively.

 Values